Smoke And Mirrors

 He approached them with a spring in his step and put on his best Addison smile, extending his hand to his wife.
 Wife, he thought and felt his head spin.
 'Hey Lady, wanna dance?'

 Maddie pretended to think about it for a minute, then she pursed her lips playfully.
-'Say the magic word,' she demanded.
+'If you say the magic word,' she demanded.
 Terri smirked and threw an affectionate glance over David's shoulder at Walter.
 They shared a conspiratorial smile.

 'Please?'
 David sing-songed.